I Have Just Received a Subpoena to Testify in Court in Ohio. What Do I Do Next?

 James A. Dearie has been a practicing attorney since 1993.
 He has represented clients in civil, criminal, and traffic cases at all levels of the Ohio court system, including the Ohio Supreme Court.
 He is an active member of the Ohio State Bar Association, the Warren County Bar Association, and the Ohio Association of Criminal Defense Lawyers.
 Read Jim’s profile here.

-Dearie, Fischer & Mathews can help you respond to or fight a subpoena.
+Dearie, Fischer & Martinson can help you respond to or fight a subpoena.

 Serving Warren County, Butler County, Montgomery County, Greene County, and all of Southwest Ohio.